Dgichaba/Akan-Names/README.md

 ## Link to live site on GitHub Pages
 https://dgichaba.github.io/Akan_Names/
 ## Licence Information
 Distributed under the MIT License.
-See License.txt for more information.
+See license.txt for more information.